How Filipino CPAs Are Earning $2,500–$5,000 a Month Working With US Companies

 What Drives the Salary Range

-The Role Breakdown: What Each Position Typically Pays
+What Each Role Typically Pays

 Controller and Finance Manager: $3,500–$5,500+

-Controllers and Finance Managers at the senior end of the market are doing full ownership work: managing the month-end close, overseeing the accounting team, preparing GAAP-compliant financial statements for external stakeholders, liaising with auditors, and supporting the CFO on financial planning.
-These roles require 7–12+ years of experience, typically a US CPA or equivalent credential, demonstrated GAAP proficiency, and ERP fluency (usually NetSuite or similar).
+This role encompasses full ownership work – managing month-end close, overseeing the accounting team, preparing GAAP-compliant financial statements, liaising with auditors, and supporting the CFO on financial planning.
+Requires seven to twelve-plus years of experience, typically a US CPA or equivalent, demonstrated GAAP proficiency, and ERP fluency.
+MAVI places professionals at this level for clients who have outgrown their bookkeeper but aren't ready to hire a $120,000-per-year US-based Controller.

 Senior Accountant and Accounting Manager: $2,500–$4,000